Taught course

 The course combines innovative teaching with exceptional support.
 You will gain valuable insight into education across the world as you study alongside students from different countries and backgrounds.
 To further enhance your experience, you will learn from world-class academics who are behind some of the leading research in the field.

-With full-time and part-time study options, the MA is accessible to students from a wide range of backgrounds.
+Provided through the full-time study option, the MA is accessible to students from a wide range of backgrounds.
 It is likely to appeal to educational leaders and practitioners from around the world who are seeking substantive professional development and career opportunities, to those progressing from undergraduate study, as well as many other backgrounds.

 Course structure